 I wrote this article to introduce my new (as of 2020) studio space.
-It’s been a year-long journey through the Covid pandemic preparing the space to move in and getting it organized and fully operational.
+It’s been a year-long journey through the Covid pandemic preparing the space to move into and getting it organized and fully operational.
 There are many options for designing a studio, and this article is about the choices I made for configuring a space for both painting and photography.

 The following is a photo tour of various areas and aspects of the studio.
 I will comment on design considerations and choices I made regarding how I configured the space.